silnrsi/font-gentium-wspx/README.txt

 Some of these additions will be integrated into a future version of the main Gentium project.
 Others are unique to this WSP variant.

+This project includes only one style - Regular - and does not include WOFF or WOFF2 web fonts.

 ***Note that this is a special custom variant of Gentium Plus and is not a good source on which to base derivative fonts.
 Please base derivatives on the [original Gentium project](http://software.sil.org/gentium).***

 The original README contents for Gentium Plus are below: